-The Scheme is located around the Brisbane River from below the Wivenhoe Dam to Mt Crosby Weir and supplies bulk raw water to supplemented irrigators located within the boundaries of the Scheme.
-The Scheme (also known as the Mid-Brisbane Zone) was established in 1980 via Cabinet Decision to enable irrigation of up to 1,000ha (7,000ML) within the area via area-based licensing.
+The Scheme is located around the Brisbane River f and supplies bulk raw water to irrigators located within the boundaries of the Scheme.
+The Scheme was effectively established in 1980 via Cabinet Decision to enable irrigation of up to 1,000ha (7,000ML) within the area via area-based licensing.
 Historically, scheme irrigators were not required to pay water charges.
-However, under the ROP a deemed contract (under the Water Act 2000) applied to the scheme's irrigators.
+However, under the ROP a deemed contract (under the Water Act 2000) applied to the scheme's irrigators, which sets out obligations to pay charges.
 No water charges are currently applied to the scheme's irrigators.